Generic Name: brentuximab (bren-TUX-i-mab)

 Ask your health care provider any questions you may have about how to use brentuximab.

 - Tell your doctor or dentist that you take brentuximab before you receive any medical or dental care, emergency care, or surgery.

 - Brentuximab may cause dizziness.
 This effect may be worse if you take it with alcohol or certain medicines.
 Use brentuximab with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Do NOT use more than the recommended dose, stop using brentuximab, or use for longer than prescribed without checking with your doctor.

 - Infusion-related reactions have occurred with the use of brentuximab.
 Your health care provider will monitor you for these reactions while you receive brentuximab.
 If you have experienced an infusion-related reaction before, you should receive certain other medicines (acetaminophen, an antihistamine, a corticosteroid) before you receive your dose of brentuximab.
 Contact your doctor right away if you experience breathing problems (eg, shortness of breath), chills, cough, fever, itching, nausea, or rash while you receive brentuximab or within 24 hours of the infusion.
 Discuss any questions or concerns with your doctor.

 - Brentuximab may lower the ability of your body to fight infection.
-Sometimes, serious and sometimes fatal infections have happened with brentuximab.
+Serious and sometimes fatal infections have happened with brentuximab.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - Brentuximab may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.